zekeriyasari/Causal.jl/docs/src/tutorials/model_simulation.md

 ```

 ## Model Simulation
 We construct an empty model and then add nodes and branches to model.
-See [Construction of Models](@ref section_header) for more detailed information about model construction.
+See [Modifying Models](@ref section_header) for more detailed information about model construction.
 ```@example simple_model_ex
 using Jusdl

-# Construction of an empty model
-t0 = 0.     # Start time
-dt = 0.01   # Sampling interval
-tf = 10.    # Final time
-model = Model(clock=Clock(t0, dt, tf))

-# Adding nodes to model
+# Describe the model
 @defmodel model begin
     @nodes begin
         gen = SinewaveGenerator()